How to Build a Planned Giving Program Before the Baby Boom Bequests Pass You By

 A hand holds a pen and is signing a will.
 A pair of glasses sit next to the hand on a wooden desk.

-The numbers are staggering.
-Projects from 2024 to 2048 estimate that $123.7 trillion of wealth will transfer between generations, with nearly two-thirds of that coming from Baby Boomers.
-The most commonly cited figure for charitable giving within that transfer is $11.9 trillion flowing to nonprofits by 2045.
+The numbers will surprise you.
+Projections through 2048 estimate that $123.7 trillion of wealth will transfer between generations, with nearly two-thirds of that coming from Baby Boomers.
+An esitmated $11.9 trillion will be donated to nonprofits through bequests by 2045.

 Why Baby Boomers Are the Donors You Cannot Afford to Ignore

 Baby Boomers, born between 1946 and 1964, are currently responsible for approximately 43% of all charitable giving in the United States.
-Their average household net worth sits between $970,000 and $1.2 million, reflecting decades of wealth built through real estate appreciation, equity markets, and two-income households.
+Their average household net worth is between $970,000 and $1.2 million,thanks to real estate appreciation, stock market growth, and two-income households.
 As the Chronicle of Philanthropy notes, they are the first generation in which dual-income households were the norm, and they had fewer children than prior generations.
-These are both factors that increase what tends to flow toward charitable causes.

-Nearly 4.2 million Americans will turn 65 this year alone, the high point of what some demographers call Peak 65.
+Nearly 4.2 million Americans will turn 65 in 2026, the high point of what some demographers call Peak 65.
 This is not a slow demographic shift.
 It is a rolling wave of estate planning conversations happening in attorneys’ offices and financial planning sessions across the country.
 These are conversations your organization could be part of if your fundraisers are prepared.

-What motivates Boomers to give and to give significantly?
+What motivates Boomers to give?
 They are loyal.
 Research from the Association of Fundraising Professionals shows that 68% of Baby Boomers are subscribed to a nonprofit’s email newsletter, the highest of any generation.
 They expect regular non-fundraising communication, transparent financial reporting, and genuine stories that show their dollars at work.
-They also tend to give through email and Facebook rather than mobile apps, so meeting them where they already are matters enormously for both stewardship and cultivation.
+They also tend to give through email and Facebook rather than mobile apps.
+Meeting them through the channels they already use is critical for stewardship and cultivation.

 The Uncomfortable Reality About Wills and Your Donor List

-Before your organization can benefit from this generational shift in wealth, it needs to address a frustrating reality.
-Giving USA’s 2025 data shows that only 24% of Americans currently have a will, which is down from 33% just three years ago.
+Before your nonprofit can start planning on receiving these gifts, keep in mind that only 24% of Americans currently have a will according to Giving USA’s 2025 data.
 More than half of all Americans have no estate planning documents at all.
-This widespread avoidance of basic estate planning is a direct reason why bequest giving declined 1.6% in actual dollars in 2024 despite enormous Baby Boomer wealth.
+This widespread avoidance of basic estate planning is a direct reason why bequest giving declined 1.6% in actual dollars in 2024 despite the tremendous resources of the Baby Boomer generation.

-That statistic is also an opportunity.
+This can also be an opportunity for your nonprofits.
 Donors who include charitable giving in their annual budget donate nearly three times more on average than those who do not plan their giving.
-Helping your donors get to the point of estate planning, even if the educational push comes from your organization rather than their attorney, positions your nonprofit as a trusted resource and keeps your mission front of mind when documents are finally drawn up.
+Helping your donors get to the point of estate planning, even if the educational push comes from your organization, positions you as a trusted resource and keeps your mission front of mind when making financial plans.

 Starting the Legacy Conversation Without Derailing It